Grayson Perry: The Pre-Therapy Years

 A Book published by Thames & Hudson to accompany the exhibition Grayson Perry The Pre-Therapy Years is Edited by Catrin Jones and Chris Stephens Essays by Grayson Perry, Andrew Wilson and Catrin Jones.
 Publication 24 January 2020, Price: £19.95 available from our shop

-They are valid on any day and are not timed (you can enter any time during our normal opening hours)
+This is valid all day for the date you book and are not timed (you can enter any time during our normal opening hours)

 Once you have booked online you will receive a confirmation email.
 Please show this on your mobile or smart device on entry or print it off at home and show on entry.